Close Menu

 This one tastes like real fruit rather than fake candy flavoring.

-It’s also the gentlest on the list, so if your toddler has sensitive gums or just can’t handle strong flavors, start here.
+It is also the gentlest on the list, so if your toddler has sensitive gums or just cannot handle strong flavors, this is the one to try first.

-• Under 2 (or until they can spit): A grain-of-rice amount of fluoride toothpaste is fine, or go fluoride-free if you’re worried about them eating it.
+• Under 2 (or until they can spit): A grain-of-rice amount of fluoride toothpaste is fine, or go fluoride-free if you are worried about them swallowing it.

-• Age 3 and up: Fluoride is important for protecting their teeth, but keep it to a pea-sized amount.
+• Age 2 and up: Fluoride is important for protecting their developing enamel.
+Use a pea-sized amount.

-Is this method perfect?
 No. Does my son sometimes just chew the plastic instead of actually brushing?
-Absolutely.

 But our pediatric dentist told me something that really helped me relax: “At this age, building the habit matters more than perfect technique.”

-If you force it and make them cry every night, they’ll grow up dreading dental care.
+If you force it and make your toddler cry every night, they will grow up dreading dental care.

-If you make it playful, even if they miss a few spots, you’re teaching them that brushing is normal and not something to be afraid of.
+If you make it playful, even if they miss a few spots, you are teaching them that brushing is normal and nothing to be afraid of.

 That perspective shift changed everything for me.

-I stopped stressing about hitting every tooth and started focusing on making the experience feel okay.
+I stopped stressing about hitting every single tooth and started focusing on making the experience feel okay.

 What About the 3-3-3 Rule?